KSP-KOS/KOS/doc/source/structures/misc/config.rst

     To make the change take effect you may have to stop, then restart the telnet server, as described above.

-.. attribute:: Config:LOOPBACK
+.. attribute:: Config:IPADDRESS

     :access: Get/Set
-    :type: :struct:`Boolean`
+    :type: :struct:`String`

     **GLOBAL SETTING**

-    Configures the ``TelnetLoopback`` setting.
+    Configures the ``TelnetIPAddrString`` setting.

-    If true, then it tells the
-    `kOS telnet server in game <../../general/telnet.html>`__
-    to refuse to use the computer's actual IP address, and instead use the loopback address (127.0.0.1).
-This is the default mode the kOS mod ships in, in order to make it impossible get external access to your computer.
+    This is the IP address the telnet server will attempt to use when it is enabled.
+By default it will use the loopback address of "127.0.0.1" unless you change this setting to the computer's actual IP address.
+Because most modern PC's have multiple IP addresses, no attempt is made by kOS to guess which of them is "the" right one.
+You must tell kOS which one to use if you don't want it to use the loopback address.

     To make the change take effect you may have to stop, then restart the telnet server, as described above.